Keyword research is the most important element in any SEO campaign.

-Informational can work very well bringing first time visitors to your site, then helping to build an email list, or even understanding how much work is in something and therefore contacting you.
+Informational can work very well bringing first-time visitors to your site, then helping to build an email list, or even understanding how much work is in something and therefore contacting you.

-Product keyword focuses on brands, categories, and specific services, (especially when service have a location name like Dublin).
+Product keyword focuses on brands, categories, and specific services, (especially when the service have a location name like Dublin).